gitmachtl/scripts/cardano/mainnet/README.md

 <br><b>Steps:</b>
 1. First you have to generate a policyName/ID.
 You can reuse the same policyName/ID to mint other Assets(Tokens) later again.
 If you already have the policy, skip to step 3
-1. Run ```./10_genPolicy.sh assets/mypolicy``` to generate a new policy with name 'mypolicy' in the assets subdirectory (you can do it in the same directory too of course)
+1. Run ```./10_genPolicy.sh assets/mypolicy cli``` to generate a new policy with name 'mypolicy' in the assets subdirectory (you can do it in the same directory too of course)
 1. Run ```./11a_mintAsset.sh assets/mypolicy.SUPERTOKEN 1000 mywallet``` to mint 1000 new SUPERTOKEN on the wallet mywallet.
 If you want, you can also add a custom Metadata.json file to the Minting-Transaction as the 4th parameter.
 Full-Syntax description can be found [here](#main-configuration-file-00_commonsh---syntax-for-all-the-other-ones)

 The AssetsFile ***assets/mypolicy.SUPERTOKEN.asset*** was also written/updated with the latest action.
 You can see the totally minted Token count in there too.